HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

  - Defined as 3 if current Voxel receives light from the sun but is not in contact with it (like light being shined into the underground)
  - Defined as 7, 8, 9, 10 if current Voxel receives light from a neighbor chunk, each code representing the direction the light received travels

 During the ShadowMapping process, only ShadowCode 0, 1 and 2 is set.
-The only exception are the 7-10 ShadowCodes that are not tampered with if the current ShadowMap has them at some point.
+The only exception are the 7-10 ShadowCodes that are not tampered with if the current ShadowMap has them at some point for Natural Light.
+Extra Lights handling delete all occurrences of 7-10 ShadowCodes.
+See more at the Extra Lights section!

 ## LightMapping